 Previously a devoted husband, Gary began an extramarital affair at age 55—and didn’t care that everyone knew about it.
 His wife was devastated and angry.
 His friends agreed that this was not like him.
 All attempts to reason with him were unsuccessful, as Gary could not understand how his actions hurt others.
 His wife insisted on a visit to the doctor.
 Initially, Gary was misdiagnosed with bipolar disorder.
 After further evaluation, he was told he had bvFTD.

-- Dystonia—Abnormal postures of the hands or feet.
+- Dystonia —Abnormal postures of body parts such as the hands or feet.
 A limb may be bent stiffly or not used when performing activities that are normally done with two hands.

 - Gait disorder—Abnormalities in walking, such as walking with a shuffle, sometimes with frequent falls.